awsdocs/amazon-msk-developer-guide/doc_source/msk-working-with-encryption.md

    In the result, look for the value of `ZookeeperConnectString` and save it because you need it in the next step\.

-1. Go to the `bin` folder of the Apache Kafka installation on the client machine\.
-To create a topic, run the following command, replacing *ZookeeperConnectString* with the value you obtained for `ZookeeperConnectString` in the previous step\.
+1. Run the following command on your client machine to create a topic\.
+Replace *ZookeeperConnectString* with the value you obtained for `ZookeeperConnectString` in the previous step\.

    ```
-   kafka-topics.sh --create --zookeeper ZookeeperConnectString --replication-factor 3 --partitions 1 --topic TLSTestTopic
+   <path-to-your-kafka-installation>/bin/kafka-topics.sh --create --zookeeper ZookeeperConnectString --replication-factor 3 --partitions 1 --topic TLSTestTopic
    ```

 1. In this example we use the JVM truststore to talk to the MSK cluster\.
 To do this, first create a folder named `/tmp` on the client machine\.
 Then, go to the `bin` folder of the Apache Kafka installation, and run the following command\. \(Your JVM path might be different\.\)